-With a combined wealth of knowledge and experience spanning the health, wellbeing, fitness, music and entertainment sectors, our professional team of Leaders pride themselves on making the danceSing experience both fun and accessible to all who participate.
+With a combined wealth of knowledge and experience spanning the health, wellbeing, fitness, music and entertainment sectors, our professional team of Leaders pride themselves on making the danceSing experience fun for all who take part.

-Whether you’re looking to maintain or develop your fitness, or simply socialise and make new friends, Team danceSing will be there to support you every step of the way.
+Whether you’re looking to learn something new, maintain or develop your fitness, or simply connect and make new friends, Team danceSing are there to advise, motivate and inspire as you pursue your wellbeing journey with us.

 Natalie trained as a professional ballet dancer at the English National Ballet School and has performed with Scottish Ballet and Scottish Dance Theatre.
 She is qualified as a trainer in many exercise programmes including fitness, nutrition, weight management, exercise counselling and stress management.